 The addition of haloumi to this dish boosts the protein content which will help satisfy your hunger.
 So whether you are vegetarian or just trying to increase your vegetable intake to the recommended 5 serves a day give these a try for your next roast dinner – you won’t be disappointed!

-- 2 cloves of garlic, sliced
+- 2 clove garlic sliced

-- 180 g of haloumi
+- 180 g cheese, haloumi

 - Preheat oven to 180 ˚C.

 - Place mushrooms upside down in a large baking dish.
 Layer the inside of the rim of the mushrooms with slices of garlic and rosemary.
 Drizzle 1 tsp of olive oil in each mushroom and season with pepper to taste.

-- Cut the haloumi into 4 slices by first cutting along the horizontal plane, then cut these two slices into half.
+- Cut the haloumi cheese into 4 slices by first cutting along the horizontal plane, then cut these two slices into half.
 Place 1 slice of haloumi on top of each mushroom.

-- Bake for 15-20min, or until haloumi is starting to brown.
+- Bake for 15-20 minutes, or until haloumi is starting to brown.

 - Serve with a green salad or vegetables.